 Then there’s Quick Resume, another SSD-assisted new feature that enables multiple games to be left in their frozen state in storage memory until you want to play them again.
 You could, for example, play a game of FIFA 21, then hop onto Watch Dogs: Legion for a mission or two, before relaxing to some Tetris Effect and rounding off your session with another virtual kickabout, all without waiting for any of the games to boot.
 A number of titles we were given access to during the review period had Quick Resume disabled ahead of launch, but when it’s working it’s brilliant, and could completely change our gaming habits.

-But during the review window only five had been optimised: Gears 5, Gears Tactics, Forza Horizon 4, The Touryst and Sea of Thieves.
+During the review window only five had been optimised: Gears 5, Gears Tactics, Forza Horizon 4, The Touryst and Sea of Thieves.
 Gears 5 looks absolutely stunning (and disgusting) running at full 4K/60fps, and those with a TV that supports it can crank it up to 120fps.
-While the aforementioned Forza Horizon 4, already a showpiece game on the Xbox One X, looks better than ever, especially on a TV the possesses the HDR wizardry to do it justice.
+While the aforementioned Forza Horizon 4, already a showpiece game on the Xbox One X, looks better than ever, especially on a TV that possesses the HDR wizardry to do it justice.

-There’s no getting away from it: the Xbox Series X launching without a shouty exclusive that really showcases the hardware does seem a bit off, no matter how many times Microsoft explains the reasoning behind it.
-In total you’re looking at 30 launch games, only a handful new (Yakuza: Like a Dragon is at least coming to the Series X before the PS5) and more than a few over a year old.
+There’s no getting away from it: the Xbox Series X launching without a shouty exclusive that really showcased the hardware did seem a bit off at the time, no matter how many times Microsoft explained the reasoning behind it.

 Microsoft Xbox Series X verdict

 The Xbox Series X has now been a permanent fixture in our entertainment setup for several years and the things we loved about it at launch remain the things we love today.
-We can’t get enough of the crazy-fast loading times, Quick Resume and the upscaling of older games, but we’re keen to see all those teraflops employed on a few more brand new titles, too.
+We can’t get enough of the crazy-fast loading times, Quick Resume and the upscaling of older games, but we’re keen to see all those teraflops employed on a few more first-party titles, too.

-Of course, you don’t need to spend £450 on a new Xbox if you don’t have the gear.
-The Series S can do many of the same party tricks at a lower resolution, so if you’re still happy with your non-4K telly, take a look at that.
+Of course, you don’t need to spend so much on a new Xbox if you don’t have the gear.
+The Xbox Series S can do many of the same party tricks at a lower resolution, so if you’re still happy with your non-4K telly, take a look at that.
 We’ve used one extensively alongside the Series X and can confidently say that it’s a big step up from the Xbox One S it replaces.
 And you don’t need to upgrade at all if you don’t want to, with all the brilliance of Game Pass still available to the Xbox One crowd.
 Although at this point, we’d probably recommend doing so for fear of being left behind with new game releases.

-Though there’s something slightly underwhelming about the Series X launch – it being positioned as more of an evolution than a revolution, with Microsoft keen to move away from the idea of exclusives – this is still a monstrously powerful machine that feels truly next-gen to use.
+Though there was something slightly underwhelming about the Series X launch – it being positioned as more of an evolution than a revolution, with Microsoft keen to move away from the idea of exclusives – this is a monstrously powerful machine that at its best feels truly next-gen to use.
 And in the next few years, you can bet that gobbling up all those developers will start to pay off for Microsoft, not to mention Game Pass subscribers.

 Hellish load times a thing of the past